04 Jun Amazing WordPress Facts You Should Know (Infographic)

 Although it started as a blogging platform it evolved and is now used for anything from small businesses to top brands like The New York Times, Forbes, and eBay.
-Because of its flexibility and ease of use WordPress powers over 40% of all the websites (Source.
-2021) on the web and is the most used CMS globally.
+Because of its flexibility and ease of use WordPress, powers over 43.3% of all the websites (Source.
+2022) on the web and is the most used CMS globally.

 WordPress has become increasingly popular and continues to dominate!
 It’s simple to learn and has many themes and plugins to make it extremely flexible and versatile.